jibbs1703/King-County-House-Prices/README.md

 The null hypothesis states that the variances for the errors are equal while the alternative hypothesis is that the variances are not equal (or at least one is different from the others).
 Failure to reject the null hypothesis, indicated by the presence of a high p-value implies that the model produces homoskedastic errors.
-The Breusch-Pagan test was used and the results failed to reject the null hypothesis, indicating that the model was homoskedastic.
+The Breusch-Pagan test was used and the results rejected the null hypothesis, indicating that the model had some heteroskedasticity.
+ However, this was dealt with by employing a heteroskedastic variance-covariance matrix during the model refit.

 - **Autocorrelation** : Autocorrelation refers to the degree of correlation between the values of the same variables across different observations in the data.
 The null hypothesis states that the errors are random (non-autocorrelation)